SwapnikKatkoori/sleeper-ff-bot/README.md

 # sleeper-ff-bot
-A GroupMe Bot for sleeper fantasy leagues
+A GroupMe Bot for sleeper fantasy leagues.
+It is inspired by this project https://github.com/dtcarls/ff_bot, which is a bot for ESPN leagues.
+I created this bot for sleeper since our fantasy football league recently decided to move to it.